-Ms Karen Coflin from Prince of Wales Secondary will join us as Vice Principal at Britannia, in September.
+Ms Karen Coflin from Prince of Wales Secondary has joined us as Vice Principal at Britannia, in this year.
 Please welcome her to our community.
 Ms Coflin has an excellent reputation as both a teacher and an administrator, and I very much look forward to working with her.

-We will try to keep students and families informed, here on this website, if there is any news regarding the current labour dispute, but I ask that you please watch the local news and check the Vancouver School Board site as well for updates.
+We will try to keep students and families informed, here on this website, if there is any news regarding the current labour dispute, but I ask that you please watch the local news and check the Vancouver School Board site as well.
 Thank you.